Topics

 4. Impact of UPFs on overall diet

-NOVA (not a acronym) is the food classification that categorizes foods based on the degree and purpose of food processing, rather than their nutritional content.
-It was developed in 2009 by a research group at the University of São Paulo in Brazil[2].
+NOVA (not an acronym) is the food classification system that categorizes foods based not on their nutrient content, but on the nature, extent, and purpose of food processing.
+It was developed in 2009 by a research group at the University of São Paulo in Brazil [2].

-Conventional food classification systems categorize foods and ingredients based on their botanical origin or animal species, and nutrient composition.
+Conventional food classification systems have traditionally categorized foods and ingredients according to their botanical origin or animal species, and according to their nutrient composition.

-As a result, whole grains are often grouped with breakfast cereals or cookies, and fresh chicken or pork are often classified alongside chicken nuggets or sausages.
+As a result, whole grains may be grouped together with breakfast cereals and cookies, and fresh chicken or pork may be classified alongside chicken nuggets or sausages.

 Fresh meat and processed meats

-NOVA classifies foods into four groups based on the nature, extent, and purpose of the industrial processing they undergo.
+The NOVA classification system divides foods into the following four groups according to the nature, extent, and purpose of processing.

 (1)Unprocessed or minimally processed foods

-Fresh fruits and vegetables, and other natural foods (such as grains, milk, fish, and meat) that have undergone processes like removing inedible parts, drying, grinding, pasteurization, chilling, freezing, or vacuum-packaging.
+Natural foods such as fresh fruits and vegetables, grains, milk, fish, and meat, as well as foods that have undergone minimal processing such as the removal of inedible parts, drying, grinding, pasteurization, refrigeration, freezing, or vacuum packaging.

 (2)Processed culinary ingredients